apache/httpcomponents-website/src/site/markdown/httpcomponents-client-5.1.x/migration-guide/migration-to-async-streaming.md

 * `BasicAsyncEntityConsumer`, `BasicAsyncEntityProducer` entity handlers that buffer entity content in memory and therefore are not much different than simple handlers.

-* `AbstractBinAsyncEntityConsumer` and `AbstractBinAsyncEntityProducer` handlers can server as the base classes for custom binary entity consumers or producers.
+* `AbstractBinAsyncEntityConsumer` and `AbstractBinAsyncEntityProducer` handlers can serve as the base classes for custom binary entity consumers or producers.

-* `AbstractCharAsyncEntityConsumer` and `AbstractCharAsyncEntityProducer` handlers can server as the base classes for custom character entity consumers or producers.
+* `AbstractCharAsyncEntityConsumer` and `AbstractCharAsyncEntityProducer` handlers can serve as the base classes for custom character entity consumers or producers.

 * `FileEntityProducer` entity handler that generates data stream from a file.